RE-Gaming/getUpdate/README.md

   - Nintendo 64: 249/373 games optimized via emulator level settings
     - 2 games directly optimized, 122 games still to optimize
     - 0 games that can't be emulated
+    - **Make sure your ROM names match the formatting on N64-Formatting.txt file**

 - **NINTENDO HANDHELDS**
   - Gameboy: Optimized at the emulator level, no games individually optimized